 When it comes to base layers, you can never go wrong with a cozy set of thermals.
 Canada’s Helly Hansen has a wide variety of tops in different patterns and bottoms that’ll keep your tush super warm on your winter hike.

 Whether you shop at MEC or Mark’s, snow pants are an investment worth making.
-Though it’s not a requirement, a good pair will keep you dry and above all, cozy.
+Though it’s not a requirement, a good pair will keep you dry and above all, cozy while hiking in and around Alberta.

 If you already know – you know!
-Johnston Canyon, one of Banff’s most popular hiking trails is as suitable for all skill levels, as it is beautiful!
-With several viewpoints of its icy waterfalls, we’d definitely recommend checking this one out.
+Johnston Canyon is one of Banff’s most popular trails in the summertime, but in the winter it’s something else entirely.
+With several viewpoints of its icy waterfalls, we’d definitely recommend checking this one out, but be careful!
+This trail can get pretty icy – so it’ll be extra important to come with the right boots.

 Where: Bow Valley Pkwy, Improvement District No. 9, AB